 Exploitability: 1, Prevalence: 2, Ease of Detection: 2, Technical Impact: 3

 Converting data into a stream of bytes to store or transfer data is called serialization.
 When your site’s serialization is insecure, the underlying code inappropriately serializes data and transmits it.
 If the wrong people get your data, bad things happen.

-It’s tough to exploit from the outside, so isn’t the number one thing on the radar of most small business sites.
-Just make sure that your software uses good serialization practises.
+It’s tough to exploit from the outside, so it isn’t the number one thing on the radar of most small business sites.
+Just make sure that your software uses good serialization practices.